rks101/isdp/README.md

      * [AI Supremacy Opinions](#ai-supremacy-opinions)

 ## Shannon's Maxim
-Shannon's Maxim => _We should always assume that the enemy will fully know how our system works._
+Shannon's Maxim => _We should always assume that the adversary will fully know how our system works._

 [//]: <> Can we make it explicit? to make better, break better, and defend better?